 People are always looking for a place to call home in areas that have everything they need just around the corner.
 If, however, your property is on the outskirts of the city, you may find it more difficult to set a high rent rate.

 If you’re a landlord wanting to increase and collect more rent for your Phoenix property, you’ll have to offer more than what similar rentals are offering.

 Tenants are looking for more amenities than ever these days.
 And these are the things you should be advertising in your vacancy ads.
-For instance, they’re looking for energy efficient appliances, pools, beautiful landscaping, fresh paint, upgraded flooring, and much more.
+For instance, they’re looking for energy efficient appliances, pools, indoor gym, beautiful landscaping, fresh paint, upgraded flooring, and much more.
 Luckily, any upgrades you make to your rental property have the potential to boost your rent rate.